ipjohnson/SeleniumFixture/README.md

 // AutoFill form element
 fixture.AutoFill("//form");

-// AutoFill form but use Bob to will the FirstName field fixture.AutoFill("//form", seedWith: new { FirstName = "Bob"});
+// AutoFill form but use Bob to fill the FirstName field fixture.AutoFill("//form", seedWith: new { FirstName = "Bob"});

 // Find an element with the id #someDiv and populate all child input and select elements